nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `/add n/Google r/Software Engineer Intern e/google@gmail.com d/16/09/24` : Adds an internship application at Google to HireMe.

-    * `/delete 1` : Deletes the 1st internship application shown in the current list.
+    * `/delete 1` : Deletes the 1st internship application shown in the displayed list.

     * `/clear` : Deletes all your internship applications.